Stars vs. Blackhawks Player Props Betting Odds

 Jason Robertson Props

-One of Dallas' top offensive players this season is Robertson, who has scored 32 points in 33 games (11 goals and 21 assists).
+One of Dallas' most productive offensive players this season is Robertson, who has 34 points (11 goals, 23 assists) and plays an average of 18:13 per game.

 Robertson Recent Games